 2011-12: Dziurzynski returned to the WHL for an overage season after attending camp with the Coyotes.
 He played in four games with Saskatoon before being traded to Brandon in October 2011.
 He scored 3 goals in four games for the Blades prior to the trade.
 He provided both toughness and some timely scoring for Brandon.
 His 27 goals in 61 games were third-most on the Wheat Kings and he was second on the team with 106 penalty minutes.
 He finished the season minus-19 and had 16 assists.
 Brandon finished second in the East Division and reached the second round in the playoffs.
 Dziurzynski scored 2 goals with 2 assists in nine playoff games and was minus-five with 16 penalty minutes.

 A hard-nosed winger with a stocky build, Dziurzynski is a mix of toughness and skill.
-Extremely physical and no stranger to dropping the gloves, he can also score goals as evidenced by a 35-goal season in junior.
+Extremely physical and no stranger to dropping the gloves, he can also score goals as evidenced by a 35-goal season in his final season of juniors.